Ar15ta/Derivation-of-Spakovszky-Model-/README.md

-A Derivation of Spakovszky Model, from his Phd thsis, but more detailed and easy to understand.
+A Derivation of Spakovszky Model, from his Phd thsis, but more detailed and easy to understand，including the code.